 Written by: Dr. Susan LaCombe

-You might find the following off-site resources helpful in better understanding this article: How to deal with freezing up, Dysregulation of the Nervous System and Relief for Anxiety.
+You might find the following off-site resources helpful in better understanding this article: Self-Regulation Training, How to deal with freezing up, Dysregulation of the Nervous System and Relief for Anxiety.